-Market Sounding Terms and Conditions
+Market Sounding terms and conditions

 Participation

-Participation by parties in this Market Sounding process is strictly voluntary and is neither a pre-requisite nor a pre-qualification requirement for participation in any future opportunities related to the services described herein.
+Participation by parties in this Market Sounding process is strictly voluntary and is neither a prerequisite nor a prequalification requirement for participation in any future opportunities related to the services described herein.
 Information provided by any participant as part of this Market Sounding shall not be construed in any way as part of a competitive solicitation.

 Rights of CARB and Caltrans